shkim99stat/shkim99stat/README.md

 ### Hi there 👋

 I'm interested in Spatio-temporal data and Extreme value data modeling.
-My areas of interest include Bayesian inference, Anomaly detection, and Mixture model.
+My areas of interest include Bayesian inference, Anomaly detection, Statistical computing, and Mixture model.

 <!--
 **shkim99stat/shkim99stat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.